mitsuse/wercker-step-gover/README.md

 build:
     steps:
         - mitsuse/gover:
-            exclude: "pb"
+            exclude: "package"
             report: "coverage.txt"
 ```

 ## Properties

-- `exclude`: Exclude certain files.
-Uses grep -ve to do the exclude(vendor is default exclude)
+- `exclude`: (optional)Exclude certain files.
+Uses grep -ve to do the exclude(vendor is exclude)
 - `report`: the output name of the aggregated coverage report